PatCH0816/caption-driven-xai/doc/source/60_novel xai_method.md

 The details about these three main steps follow in the next sections.
 To keep track of all activations during inference of the model, a model wrapped called "InstrumentedModel" is used.
 This wrapper allows hooking arbitrary layers to monitor or modify their output directly. [@instrumented_model_wrapper]

 ## Compute statistics
+Incorporating the properties of the standalone model to be explained into the CLIP image encoder is a delicate balancing act.
+On the one hand, we want to have all the standalone model's properties be explained and integrated into the CLIP image encoder to obtain the most significant explanation.
+On the other hand, the learned concept space of the CLIP embedding similarities needs to be maintained.

+#TODO add image about balancing problem

+To address this delicate balancing act, all activations of the standalone model are available for the selection process to be incorporated into the CLIP image encoder to transfer as much information as possible.
+The first out of the five ResNet stages remains untouched to maintain the CLIP concept space.
+The motivation is that the first stage captures very similar low-level concepts between the standalone and the CLIP model.
+Switching them could introduce much noise but not much of a helpful signal.
+Another motivation is that the CLIP captions typically describe high-level concepts rather than low-level concepts.
+To maintain the concept space of the remaining four out of five ResNet stages, the last convolution layer of each remaining stage is available for the selection process to be switched only.

+#TODO add image about which activation of which model are changed (highlight in green)

-Feeding the training dataset with the images $\boldsymbol{x}$, as introduced in \*@sec:dataset, into the model $h$ and retaining the activations $\boldsymbol{A}$ of all kernels/units $k$ allows us to compute the statistics of all activations.
-Assuming the activations of all units $k$ are gaussians, then the mean and standard deviation are suitable measures to describe these distributions.
+Feeding the training dataset with the images $\boldsymbol{x}$, as introduced in \*@sec:dataset, into the standalone model $S(\boldsymbol{x})$ and the CLIP image encoder $C(\boldsymbol{x})$ and retaining all activation maps $\boldsymbol{A}$ for all images allows us to compute the statistics of for all $k$ activation maps.
+Assuming the distributions of all $k$ activation maps are gaussians, then the mean and standard deviation are suitable measures to describe these distributions.
+The mean $\boldsymbol{\mu}_{k}$ and the standard deviation $\boldsymbol{\sigma}_{k}$ for each activation map $k$ is computed as follows:

-As explained in \*@sec:standalone-model, there are 49 convolutional layers, one fully connected layer and two pooling layers in the ResNet-50 standalone model.
-The file "./3_miscellaneous/model_architectures/standalone_resnet50.txt" describes the exact architecture of the standalone model.
-Each convolutional layer has a specific number of convolutional kernels/units.
-The number of kernels/units $k$ available for swapping in the standalone model is 22'720.

-As explained in \*@sec:contrastive-language-image-pre-training, CLIP's image encoder is a modified ResNet model.
-There are two additional convolutional layers in the first stage of the model.
-Therefore, there are 51 convolutional layers, one fully connected layer and two pooling layers in CLIP's image encoder model.
-The file "./3_miscellaneous/model_architectures/clip_resnet.txt" describes the exact architecture of the CLIP model.
-Retaining the activations from the last layer of each of the five stages of the CLIP image encoder only allows to limit of the computational power needed to an absolute minimum.
-Each layer has a specific number of kernels/units.
-The number of all kernels $k$ available for swapping in the last layer of the four last out of five stages in the CLIP image encoder is 3'840.

-The mean $\boldsymbol{\mu}_{kl}$ and the standard deviation $\boldsymbol{\sigma}_{kl}$ for each kernel/unit $k$ in the mentioned layers are computed as follows:

 \noindent\fbox{
     \begin{minipage}{\linewidth}